Carolina Maria de Jesus: Introduction

 In an emulation-worthy fashion, Momma Carolina journaled about more than the happenings of her daily life.
 She made it a point to document systemic connections, rampant antiBlackness, insights on vices that detract favelados, the torture of struggling to feed her children, the dehumanization of cyclical poverty, the shenanigans and usury of politicians, the crookedness embedded into the design of the favela in society, and the consequence of societal rejects being left to their own devices in the condemnation of slum and vice.
 Her entries toggle between plain-language, gut-wrenching realizations and blunt societal observations that excoriate politics and its arbitrators.
 Her entries are raw and that rawness decries the vile nuances, barriers and culture of the favela.
 She records the world around her as the conspiracy that is against herself as an impoverished, single Black mother– a blueprint for our own journaling.
 From her tin can shack, Momma Carolina gives herself (remember, she was never writing for publication) the dignity of presence and narration with pen in hand, exposing the ploys of the dynamics surrounding her, and reinforcing her futurity and humanity in her book.

-Empathy practiced in encountering literature alone is vanity, draining one of their humanity for a false exercise.
-If we are to empathize with Carolina Maria de Jesus it must be because we have a humanity that calls and responses to her in tandem, with reverence—not because we revere the emotional surges experienced from her life notes only to continue in the same methods of capitalism, sexism, colorism and colonization in our lives.
+Empathy practiced in literature alone is vanity, draining one of their humanity for a false exercise, and if we are to empathize with Carolina Maria de Jesus it must be because we have a humanity that calls and responses to her in a modern form.
 Can you truly say in truth that we would include, support, provide mutual aid for, and love on a woman such as she?
 Would you “vibe match your tribe” your way into excluding her from your social circles?
 Would you feast on gossip about her at your dining table, as you throw away excess food and ask between swallows of girls night wine why she had “all them babies for different men anyway??” ?
 Of the greatest technologies to literature is how it holds a headlight to the soul, and with this diary we have a set of beamers poised to inquire: if god were a Black single mother, would you recognize her?

 As a lucid, discerning diarist, Momma Carolina provides us with a valuable blueprint of what keeping a few indicting lines each day.
-We see in her journal what it means to be living proof, evidence, and witness leaving indicting entries written in the midst of the morbid, as utterance of living through the detestable.
+We see in her journal what it means to be living proof, evidence, and witness leaving indicting entries as utterance of living through the detestable.
 Who else is willing to join her in this task?

 Next